Lexical-Luke/DownloadAnything_Almost/README.md

 # DownloadAnything_Almost
-Designed for mac this is an Apple Script built as an App to easily download and convert audio & video files from many different websites using a GUI that implements the youtube-dl command line tool.
+Designed for macOS, this is an Apple Script, built as an App to easily download and convert audio & video files from many different websites using a GUI that implements the youtube-dl commandline tool.

-If you have the link, you can probably download it.
+_If you have the link, you can probably download it._

 Supported Sites: http://ytdl-org.github.io/youtube-dl/supportedsites.html